vitalets/playwright-magic-steps/README.md

 > Code **indentation** is important!
 Consider using [Prettier](https://prettier.io/) or other auto-formatting tools.

 ## Motivation
 According to [Golden Rule](https://github.com/goldbergyoni/javascript-testing-best-practices?tab=readme-ov-file#section-0%EF%B8%8F⃣-the-golden-rule) of testing, I try to keep my Playwright tests flat and simple.
 Wrapping code into `test.step()` adds extra visual complexity and nesting.
-Creating steps by comments makes test code clean and readable.
+Creating steps by comments makes test code more readable.

 ## Caveats
 This library performs string replacements in your code and can potentially break it.
 This is a price we pay for convenience.